justineenyan/alx-system_engineering-devops/0x00-shell_basics/README.md

-Copy only certain messages that are hidden in the current directory script that copies all the HTML files from the current working directory to the parent of the working directory script that deletes all files in the current working directory that end with the character
+Copy only certain messages that are hidden in the current directory script that copies all the HTML files from the current working directory to the parent of the working directory script that deletes all files in the current working directory that end with the character Create a script that creates the directories in the current directory